 The portfolio must include explanations and evidence of the following:

 A promotion plan: A planned, cohesive promotion and publicity campaign.
 Specify current year plans and a timetable for implementation.
-Examples of promotion efforts include: a new member packet, website, bulletins, online and paper brochures, letters to potential chapter members, school officials, and community members, handouts for FCCLA chapter events, and public relations aimed at other professional organizations.
+Examples of promotion efforts include: a recruitment packet, website, bulletins, online and paper brochures, letters to potential pathway enrollees, school officials, and community members, handouts for FCS classes and FCCLA chapter events, and public relations activities aimed at other professional organizations.

 Evidence of Campaign: Publicity about recruitment events and initiatives appropriate promotional materials, e.g. news articles

-Evidence of Technology Used: Use technology to develop promotional materials that raise awareness about non-traditional membership or enrollment and educate the school, parents, and members of the community.
+Evidence of Technology Used: Use technology to develop promotional materials that raise awareness about career opportunities in education pathways and to educate the school, parents, and members of the community.
 Examples of technology include, but are not limited to: social media, computer applications, audio or video production, multimedia, slides, and photography.
 Hard copies/pictures must be included in portfolio.

 Show results: Ideally, the results should be measurable, such as an increase in students interested an education pathway, increase in student enrollment in one of the courses or pathways, increase in chapter membership from previous school year (can be seen on chapter affiliation), etc.